 - (a) The inspector shall review the site for compliance with the approved plans.
 If a substantial amount of additional changes have been made in the field, the inspector shall write a correction notice requiring revised plans.
 Prior to rough grade approval, the inspector shall request a revised set of As-Built grading plans which must incorporate all the proposed plan changes as required by Section J105.12.
-Plans shall be submitted by the permittee to the RDGE for review and approval, and a copy of the approved As-Built plan shall be filed in the grading folder. - (b) Spot check the following: - Field engineer's stakes are in place at essential locations. - Berms are installed at the top of fill slopes (12" high minimum or as noted on approved plans).
+Plans shall be submitted by the permittee to the RDGE for review and approval, and a copy of the approved As-Built plan shall be filed in the grading folder. - (b) Spot check the following: - Field engineer's stakes are in place at essential locations. - Berms are installed at the top of fill slopes (12" high minimum or as noted on approved plans). - Major drainage devices are paved and functional, including curb and gutter. - Pad drains properly, minimum grade is 2%. - (c) Obtain approval from GMED- Geotechnical Materials and Engineering Division of the final compaction reports if grading plans or Soils and Geology review sheets indicate such approval is required.
+Reports to be uploaded at:

-- Drainage devices are paved and functional, including curb and gutter. - Pad drains properly, minimum grade is 2%. - (c) Obtain approval from GMED-Soils and Geology Section of the final engineering geology and soils engineering reports if grading plans or Soils and Geology review sheets indicate such approval is required. - (d) If the grading plans do not indicate that the final engineering geology and soils engineering reports need to be submitted to GMED-Soils and Geology Section for approval, the inspector shall review the reports for overall completeness: - i.
-Verify any specific recommendations in the reports have been incorporated in the field. - ii.
-Verify the compaction levels are a minimum of 90% or as indicated on the approved grading plans. - iii.
-Verify the reports include a certification that the work is in accordance with the approved reports. - iv.
+https://dpw.lacounty.gov/apps/esubmissions/gme/default.aspx - (d) If the "Pre-Grading Meeting Checklist" does not indicate that the final compaction reports need to be submitted to GMED for approval, the inspector shall review the reports for overall completeness:

+- 1. Verify any specific recommendations in the reports have been incorporated in the field. - 2.
+Verify the compaction levels are a minimum of 90% or as indicated on the approved grading plans. - 3.
+Verify the reports include a certification that the work is in accordance with the approved reports. - 4.
 Verify the reports include a Section 111 finding regarding the safety of the completed grading and any proposed structures against hazard from landslide, settlement, or slippage. - (e) Obtain original signed and stamped "Engineered Grading Consultant Statement" as required per Section J105.12.
 Copies and faxes shall not be accepted.
 The Field Engineer and Soils Engineer must complete the form in its entirety for the rough grade portions only.
 Also obtain original "Engineered Grading Contractor Statement".
 The inspector must review the forms for completeness.
-Any unusual comments shall be referred to the RDGE or District Office Manager.
-See appendix for sample forms. - (f) Obtain clearances from Construction Division and/or Flood Control District for street and storm drain improvements.
-For tracts and parcel maps in which a storm drain is being constructed and inspected by Construction Div., a "90% Completion Notice" must be obtained from Construction Div.
-Approvals for street curb and gutter must also be obtained. - (g) For partial rough grade approvals in tract and parcel maps in which lots are individually approved for rough grade, the inspector must "bubble" and date the approved portion of the site on the plans.
-In addition, an As-Built grading plan must be received for each phase of construction. - (h) Update grading permit status report as necessary and retain in the grading folder.
+Any unusual comments shall be referred to the RDGE or District Office Manager (Certifications and Forms) - (f) Obtain clearances from Land Development Division's Construction Section and/or Flood Control District for street and storm drain improvements.
+For tracts and parcel maps in which a storm drain is being constructed and inspected by Construction Section, a "95% Completion Notice" must be obtained from them Approvals for street curb and gutter must also be obtained. - (g) When a Landscape Permit is required, obtain the approved landscape plans, water efficient landscape worksheet and landscape permit prior to rough grading approval.
+A Water Efficient Landscaping Certification is required prior to Final Grading Approval.